VirtualEmbryo/foambryo2D/README.md

 ### API and Documentation

 #### 1 - Creating a Mesh object
-The first step is to load your multimaterial mesh into a `DCEL_Data` object via the builder `DCEL_Data(Verts, Edges_multimaterial)`.
+The first step is to load your multimaterial mesh into a `DCEL_Data` object via the builder `DCEL_Data(Verts, Edges_multimaterial)`:
 - `Verts` is an V x 2 numpy array of vertex positions
 - `Edges_multimaterial` is an F x 4 numpy array of face and material indices, where at each row the 2 first indices refers to a vertex and the 2 last refer to a given material, 0 being the exterior media

 #### 2 - Infer the forces
  Then the second step is to use this `Mesh` object to infer the tensions and pressions